-Are you considering making the move to Mexico and living in Cabo San Lucas, one of the best expat destinations in Mexico?
-It is an ideal location for those who love an active outdoor lifestyle and embrace a thriving nightlife.
+Are you considering making the move to Mexico and living in Cabo San Lucas – one of the best expat destinations in Mexico?
+It is an ideal location for those of you who want to retire in Mexico, love an active outdoor lifestyle, and/or embrace a thriving nightlife.
 Or you could just relax on the superb beaches and soak up the year round sun.

 Located on the far southern tip of the Baja California peninsula Cabo San Lucas was once a quiet fishing village that has developed into a Mexican beach paradise.

 Lifestyle in Cabo San Lucas

 Elite but not aloof, touristy but not tacky, Cabo as it is generally referred to, offers affordable luxury living in a stunning location.

 The shape of the lifestyle of the locals and expats living in Cabo San Lucas is defined by the weather.
 Over 320 days of sunshine and year round warm weather allow outdoor activities centered around the beach, golf courses and an abundance of nature and adventure experiences.

 The main beach in Cabo San Lucas is Medano and here you will find a full range of water sports and equipment hire on offer to occupy you when you are not swimming in the crystal clear Pacific Ocean or sunbathing on the beautiful sandy beach.

 The nightlife in Cabo San Lucas is equally as enticing as the daytime activities.
 High-end restaurants, bars and nightclubs are everywhere but don’t forget to enjoy the stunning sunsets with a cocktail before venturing out.

 It’s not just the weather that makes expats feel comfortable living in Cabo San Lucas, the locals are warm, welcoming and friendly too.